spaceotter/unplusplus/README.md

 1. Build the target C++ library.
 2. Create a header with all the desired parts of the target library included.
 3. Run unplusplus on that header to generate the C++ to C interface, along with all the compiler options that were used on the library.
+4. If you encounter problems, see the Limitations section.
-4. Build the generated stubs with the C++ compiler.
+5. Build the generated stubs with the C++ compiler.
-5. Build the C code that uses the generated header with the C compiler.
+6. Build the C code that uses the generated header with the C compiler.
+7. Link the C++ stub library and the C object file with the C++ linker.

 It is recommended to use the clang to compile the project, whose libclang unplusplus was built with, to avoid issues with system header or ABI incompatibility.